turbot/steampipe-docs/docs/managing/workspaces.md

 A Steampipe `workspace` is a "profile" that allows you to define a unified environment that the Steampipe client can interact with.
 Each workspace is composed of:
-- a single steampipe database instance
+- a single Steampipe database instance
-- a single mod directory (which may also contain dependency mods)
+- a single mod directory (which may also contain [dependency mods](/docs/mods/mod-dependencies#mod-dependencies))
 - context-specific settings and options  (snapshot location, query timeout, etc)

 Steampipe workspaces allow you to [define multiple named configurations](#defining-workspaces):